tlwl19/finalchallenge/README_Team2.md

 ![](images/32grid.png)

-A 32x32 grid that allows the user to interact with by clicking on them and changing the shade of grey to individual grids however they may like.
+A 32x32 grid that allows the user to interact with by clicking on them and changing the shade of grey to individual squares however they may like.

 <br>